Charles F. Curry: Congress

+Legacy

 In 1921, Curry had a new elementary school named in his honor in Vallejo, California.
 Charles F. Curry school was located at 321 Wallace Avenue, and was in operation from 1921 until 1973.
-The grounds also housed Carol Vista, a school for handicapped and special needs students.
+The grounds also housed Carol Vista school, a facility for handicapped and special needs students.

+Burial

 After his death, Curry was interred in Abbey Mausoleum (near Arlington National Cemetery), Arlington, Virginia.
 He was reinterred in National Memorial Park, Falls Church, Virginia.